 - DRC services at Mendocino College are for registered students with a verifiable disability that creates an educational limitation.
 The disability may be permanent or temporary.
-Academic accommodations based functional limitation presented by disability are provided to create a "level playing field" for the students.

 HOW DO I APPLY?